A fantastic introduction to Nepal’s mountains, this trek that takes you to the base of the Himalayas within a week.

 RESCUE / EVACUATIONS

-In case of a serious sickness or a casualty, which we believe will not happen; we will do everything to transfer you to the nearest hospital.
-Since you are entirely liable for all the expenses incurred in evacuation, please make sure that it is covered by your insurance before assigning for it or be prepared to pay on your own after getting back to Kathmandu
+We are take your safety and security very seriously, and make sure that nothing untoward happen to you.
+However, if anything serious like sickness or a casualty occurs, we will do everything to transfer you to the nearest hospital.
+As you are responsible for all the expenses incurred in evacuation, please make sure that it is covered by your insurance before assigning for it.

 Wonderful environment of the Himalayas is also an extremely fragile one.
 Increasing population density and numbers of trekkers threaten the very beauty of Nepal.
 At Explore Himalaya, we are extremely conscious about the environment and aim to minimize our impact as much as possible.